cleverapollo/cloud-robot/README.md

 # Robot

 Robot is an appliance.
 It is the Regional Cloud Infrastructure Provisioning Tool of CloudCIX.
-Robot runs Ubunto 18.04 and KVM.
+Robot runs Ubuntu 18.04 and KVM.

 Robot is built on top of [celery](http://www.celeryproject.org/), using `beat` to handle the periodic tasks, and `workers` to handle the actual infrastructure jobs.